Donor Retention Strategies: Six Tips to Encourage Recurring Giving

 Hosting an intimate potluck is a wonderful way to unite close friends and family members and tell them about the impact their contributions have had.

-Throwing a more community-focused event like a public raffle, auction or bake sale, on the other hand, can encourage involvement from outside your network.
+Throwing a more community-focused event like a bake sale or neighborhood yard sale, on the other hand, can encourage involvement from outside your network.
 It also shows potential donors that you want to give back to them as well.

 You can reach out to local businesses to see if they would be willing to host your event in exchange for the business you’ll bring.
 They may even agree to donate a certain percentage of their sales to your cause.